Portfolio optimisation with options: Constructing dependence structure for options portfolios

 \begin{remark} We will only consider here options with the same maturities, but our framework naturally extends to options maturing at different times. \end{remark}

 While the closed-form expressions are very attractive, these conditional probabilities are far from ideal.
-Suppose for example that the conditional probability that~$\Op^1$ pays out given that~$\Op^2$ pays out is equal to~$70\%$, one might presume some sort of positive dependence between the two options.
+Suppose for example that the conditional probability that~$\Op^1$ pays out given that~$\Op^2$ does equals~$70\%$, one might presume some sort of positive dependence between the two options.
 However if~$\Op^1$ pays out~$90\%$ of the time, this would indicate some negative correlation.
-On the other hand, it may be that the conditional probability that~$\Op^1$ pays out, given that~$\Op^2$ pays out is $20\%$, indicating negative dependence.
+On the other hand, it may be that the conditional probability that~$\Op^1$ pays out, given that~$\Op^2$ does is $20\%$, indicating negative dependence.
 However, if~$\Op^1$ normally only pays out $10\%$ of the time, this would mean that it pays out twice as much when~$\Op^2$ pays out.